All Episodes

 Thank you very much.

-Hey, I've been listening to a bunch of talk about this whole immigration thing, and I want your opinion on something, because I'm not as interested in other opinions as I am in yours.
+Hey, I've been listening to a bunch of talk about this whole immigration thing, and I want your opinion on something because I'm not as interested in other opinions as I am in yours.

 Thank you.

-Pretend the border is shut, pinned up.
+Let's fast forward, pretend the border is shut, pinned up.

 Nobody's coming across except for a few.